 “My Dad took MNTC’s machining program in ’94, so I knew what machining was about and also how much machinists are needed and how well the industry pays.
 I feel good about getting out in the industry,” Watson said.

 Anderson’s uncle is a machinist and so he was also familiar with the industry.
 He opted for class during mornings-only and completed the program in four semesters.
 He started the program as a senior in high school and was able to use the MNTC Tuition Waiver to finish.
-Leal will also utilize the Tuition Waiver to attend next school this next year to complete the program.
+Leal will also utilize the Tuition Waiver to attend next school and complete the program.
 His step-father is a machinist and introduced him to the industry.

 They’ve each learned computer numeric controlled machining techniques, also known as CNC machining, and mastered the use of lathes, mills and a new CNC machine during their time in the program.
 Leal said the machines seemed intimidating at first, but that he quickly learned that he is in control of each machine, what it does and the end result.